Introduction

 - You have basic familiarity with MongoDB.

-Using SSL in SSIS MongoDB Connection Manager
+Using SSL in the SSIS MongoDB Connection Manager

 Using X509 Client Authentication in SSIS MongoDB Connection Manager